This post may contain affiliate links. Please read our disclosure policy.

 pieces of bacon frying in a skillet

-The bacon will get crispy while still flavoring the shrimp, and the shrimp will cook up perfectly succulent and juicy.
+The bacon will get crispy while still infusing the shrimp with flavor, and the shrimp will cook up perfectly succulent and juicy.

 How do you grill shrimp without drying it out?